 Dublin Zoo is Ireland’s most popular family thing to do.
 The 28 hectare park in the heart of Dublin is home to some 400 animals, where education and conservation combine for an exciting and unforgettable Dublin experience!

-What’s special about Dublin Zoo
+What’s special about Zoo in Dublin

 As you might have rightly guessed, the Dublin Zoo is a zoo situated in Dublin, Ireland.
 It spans 69 hectares of land and has a wide variety of animals exhibited.
 Animals exhibited include lots of endangered species such as the fruit bat and the gold lion tamarin.